yassir63/5g_ansible/README.md

 - Connect the first UE.
 - Spectrum visualization using `uhd_fft` on the first fit node.
 - Noise generation via second fit node (`interference_usrp=fit`) or specified USRP (`n300` or `n320`).
-- While noise is active 1 minute after the UE performs bidirectional iperf3.
+- Noise generation is active 100 seconds after the UE performs bidirectional iperf3.

 ---